SmithRWSU/CEG-3120--Project-3/RyanSmith.md

 In working on issue #83 "Added code to display informational toolttips in new task window."
-I found that there was previously saved labels and code to be implemented later thatt would show the proper tooltip per box on the New Task GUI.(info new task.png)
+I found that there was previously saved labels and code to be implemented later thatt would show the proper tooltip per box on the New Task GUI.

 I used the following branches to alter the project and push it to the main branch for a pull request.
 * 951d602 original changes to implement info tooltip buttons.